 Licensure by Residency

-- Not failing the WREB or California clinical examination within the last five (5) years (A letter from WREB stating that the applicant has not failed the WREB clinical examination within the last five years is acceptable proof); and,
+- Provide a letter from WREB stating that the applicant has not failed the WREB clinical examination within the last (5) years.

 Additional requirements for issuance of a California dental license are:

-- Successful completion of the California Law and Ethics exam, and
+- Successfully complete the Law and Ethics examination.

 - Completion of Lic-2 (11/07) Application for Issuance of License and Registration of Place of Practice (will be mailed to the applicant upon completion of all other licensure requirements).

-To find out if your general practice residency or advanced education in general dentistry program is CODA-approved, you may contact the American Dental Association at (312) 440-2500 or visit their website to search for either Advanced Education in General Dentistry 12 months or General Practice Residency 12 months programs that are approved by CODA.
+To find out if your general practice residency or advanced education in general dentistry program is CODA-approved, you may contact the American Dental Association at (312) 440-2500 or visit their website to search for either Advanced Education in General Dentistry or General Practice Residency 12-month programs that are approved by CODA.